-During the Study, SSWD will record any raptor sightings and nests observed, photograph the nest, and record the location using GPS; this includes, but is not limited to, northern harrier, short-eared owl, long-eared owl, and white-tailed kite.
+During the Study, SSWD will record any raptor sightings and nests observed looking inland within 0.25 mile from the edge of the shoreline at Camp Far West Reservoir, photograph the nest, and record the location using GPS; this includes, but is not limited to, northern harrier, short-eared owl, long-eared owl, and white-tailed kite.
 If reasonably possible, SSWD will make a determination as to whether the raptor nest is active or inactive during the survey year.